Feedback About wiseGEEK Login

-What Is Anti-Communism?
+What is Anti-Communism?

-• Written By: Amanda R. Bell
+Amanda R. Bell

 Anti-communism is a strong opposition to the ideology and practice of communism.
 Following the October Revolution in Russia in 1917, groups opposed to communism began to organize, rising against the country’s new socialist regime.
 While anti-communists oppose both the practice of communism and disagree with its claims, three major groups hold anti-communism as a primary part of their ideology.
 These are capitalists, anarchists and fascists.